Male Infertility Clinical Presentation

 Y chromosome microdeletion syndrome

 The long arm of the Y chromosome (Yq) is considered critical for fertility, especially Yq11.23 (interval 6).
-Macroscopic deletions of Yq11 are often observed in patients with azoospermia, although many new microdeletions have been implicated as a significant cause of infertility.
-These microdeletions are not observed on regular karyotype; rather, their identification requires polymerase chain reaction (PCR)–based sequence-tagged site mapping or Southern blot analysis.
+Macroscopic deletions of Yq11 are often observed in patients with azoospermia, although many newly identified microdeletions have been implicated as a significant cause of infertility.
+These microdeletions are not observed on regular karyotype testing; rather, their identification requires polymerase chain reaction (PCR)–based sequence-tagged site mapping or Southern blot analysis.
 Three regions have been described, called azoospermic factors a, b, and c (AZFa, AZFb, AZFc).
-These deletions are observed in 3-19% of patients with idiopathic infertility and 6-14% of patients with oligospermia, although up to 7% of patients with other known causes of infertility may also be found to have a deletion.
-Patients with azoospermia or severe oligospermia seeking assisted reproductive techniques should be screened.
+[32, 29]

-Bilateral anorchia (vanishing testis syndrome)
+Bilateral anorchia (vanishing testes syndrome)

 Down syndrome